 Owing to the use of UTF-8, the SGML tagging within each file shows up as lines of single-byte-per-character (ASCII) text, whereas lines of actual text data, including article headlines and datelines, contain a mixture of single-byte and multi-byte characters.
 In general, single-byte characters in the text data will consist of digits and punctuation marks (where the original source relied on ASCII punctuation codes, rather than Arabic-specific punctuation), whereas multi-byte characters consist of Arabic letters and a small number of special punctuation or other symbols.
 This variable-width character encoding is intrinsic to UTF-8, and all UTF-8 capable processes will handle the data appropriately.

-Each data file name consists of the seven-letter prefix, an underscore character ("_"), and a six-digit date (representing the year and month during which the file contents were generated by the respective news source), followed by a ".gz" file extension, indicating that the file contents have been compressed using the GNU "gzip" compression utility (RFC 1952).
+Each data file name consists of the seven-letter prefix, an underscore character ("_"), and a six-digit date representing the year and month during which the file contents were generated by the respective news source.
 Therefore, each file contains all the usable data received by LDC for the given month from the given news source.

 All text data are presented in SGML form, using a very simple, minimal markup structure.
 The file gigaword_a.dtd in the "dtd" directory provides the formal "Document Type Declaration" for parsing the SGML content.
 The corpus has been fully validated by a standard SGML parser utility (nsgmls), using this DTD file.